elena caruso

 About

-I have a MA in Law (Laurea Magistrale in Giurisprudenza) from the University of Catania with the highest grade and an LL.M in International Law from the University of Kent with distinction.
-I was awarded the ‘Head of School Prize for Academic Excellence’ from the University of Kent, and previously, my name was included in the list of the best law students of Catania Law School (Anagrafe dei Laureati Eccellenti).
+I obtained a PhD from Kent Law School in July 2023 (passed without corrections), funded by the Economic Social Research Council (ESRC) and Kent Law School.
+I hold a MA in Law (Laurea Magistrale in Giurisprudenza) from the University of Catania with the highest grade, and an LLM in International Law from the University of Kent with distinction.
+I was awarded the ‘Head of School Prize for Academic Excellence’ from the University of Kent, and my name was included in the list of the best law students of Catania Law School (Anagrafe dei Laureati Eccellenti).

 Research interests

-My research is strongly influenced by the tradition of feminist legal scholarship and sociology of law, and employs a combination of traditional legal methods, archival study, and original empirical research.
-Beyond abortion and Italian feminism, my academic interests encompass the wider field of reproductive rights, social movements, civil law tradition and rule of law.
+My research is strongly influenced by the tradition of feminist legal scholarship and sociology of law, and it employs a combination of traditional legal methods, archival study, and original empirical research.
+Beyond abortion and Italian feminism, my academic interests encompass the wider fields of reproductive rights, social movements, legal history, and the civil law tradition.

 Publications

 I have largely written on abortion and gender issues in newspapers, magazines, blogs in Italian and in English.
-My research papers have been published in academic journals such as International Journal of Gynecology & Obstetrics, The Italian Law Journal, Feminist Legal Studies, Feminist Review, Rivista di studi giuridici sull’orientamento sessuale e identità di genere GenIus, La Comunità Internazionale and Annali dell’Istituto storico italo-germanico in Trento.
+My research papers have been published in academic journals such as Journal of Law and Society (forthcoming), Social & Legal Studies, International Journal of Gynecology & Obstetrics, The Italian Law Journal, Feminist Legal Studies, Feminist Review, Rivista di studi giuridici sull’orientamento sessuale e identità di genere GenIus, La Comunità Internazionale and Annali dell’Istituto storico italo-germanico in Trento.

 Teaching